-Ben is currently the resident at Eye Clinic for Animals, and is in training to become a veterinary ophthalmology specialist.
+Ben is one of the registrars at Eye Clinic for Animals, and is preparing to sit examinations to be recognized as a veterinary ophthalmology specialist.

 – Infectious keratitis in horses of North Queensland: ex vivo susceptibility patterns for fungal and bacterial species.
 Australian College of Veterinary Sciences’ Science Week Conference.
 2018